jbcodeforce/kp-data-replication/docs/es-to-local.md

     /opt/kakfa/bin/connect-mirror-maker.sh /home/strimzi-mm2.properties
     ```

-    The `strimzi-mm2.properties` properties file given as argument defines the source and target clusters and the topics to replicate:
+    The `strimzi-mm2.properties` properties file given as argument defines the source and target clusters and the topics to replicate.

-    ```properties
-    clusters=source, target
-    source.bootstrap.servers=my-cluster-kafka-bootstrap-jb-kafka-strimzi.gse-eda-demos-fa9ee67c9ab6a7791435450358e564cc-0001.us-east.containers.appdomain.cloud:443
-    source.security.protocol=SSL
-    source.ssl.truststore.password=password
-    source.ssl.truststore.location=/home/truststore.jks
-    target.bootstrap.servers=kafka1:9092,kafka2:9093,kafka3:9094
-    # enable and configure individual replication flows
-    source->target.enabled=true
-    source->target.topics=orders
-    ```

-    As the source cluster is deployed on Openshift, the exposed route to access the brokers is using TLS connection.
-So we need the certificate and create a truststore to be used by those Java programs.
-All kafka tools are done in java or scala so running in a JVM, which needs truststore for keep trusted TLS certificates.
-    When running from a remote system to get the certificate do the following steps:

-    1. Get the host ip address from the Route resource

-        ```shell
-        oc get routes my-cluster-kafka-bootstrap -o=jsonpath='{.status.ingress[0].host}{"\n"}'
-        ```

-    1. Get the TLS certificate from the broker

-        ```shell
-        oc get secrets
-        oc extract secret/my-cluster-cluster-ca-cert --keys=ca.crt --to=- > ca.crt
-        ```

-    1. Transform the certificate fo java truststore

-        ```shell
-        keytool -import -trustcacerts -alias root -file ca.crt -keystore truststore.jks -storepass password -noprompt
-        ```

-    For Openshift or Kubernetes deployment, the mirror maker descriptor needs to declare the TLS stamza:

-    ```yaml
-    mirrors:
-    - sourceCluster: "my-cluster-source"
-    targetCluster: "my-cluster-target"
-    sourceConnector:
-      config:
-        replication.factor: 1
-        offset-syncs.topic.replication.factor: 1
-        sync.topic.acls.enabled: "false"
-    targetConnector:
-      tls:
-        trustedCertificates:
-          - secretName: my-cluster-cluster-cert
-            certificate: ca.crt
-    ```

 * The consumer may be started in second or third step.
 To start it, you can use a new container or use one of the running kafka broker container.
 Using the `Docker perspective` in Visual Code, we can get into a bash shell within one of the Kafka broker container.
 The local folder is mounted to `/home`.
 Then the script, `consumeFromLocal.sh source.orders` will get messages from the replicated topic: `source.orders`